High School Prodigies Have It Easy Even in Another World: Seven Prodigies

 Keine is the most miraculous doctor in the world, so much so that she can even cure latent cancer.
 Her patients have never died in her hands.
-Her knowledge to produce medicine from coal or tar rivals those using elixirs.
+Her ability to produce medicine from coal or tar rivals those using elixirs.
 She can also defend herself from foes by injecting them with anesthesia.
 Keine is beautiful, gorgeous even, but her looks hide a psychotic mind.
 She despises how easily the human body succumbs to sickness, and curses God for creating weak beings, declaring her desire to kill God.
-At one point, Keine tries to give Ringo a drug so she can use it to basically rape Tsukasa and doesn’t see a problem with that behavior.
+At one point, Keine tries to give Ringo a drug so she can use it to basically rape Tsukasa and does not see a problem with that behavior.
 She also lobotomizes Count Celenteus with a saw, in order to reform him into an honest doctor.